alienix2/FACPL_Opennebula_thesis/README.md

 - run **mvn test** inside the *policy_manager* folder (optional, ensures that everything is fine)
 - run **mvn spring-boot:run** inside the *policy_manager* folder (keep the term open for the springboot logs)
 - use the browser to connect to *localhost:8080* (or *host_ip:8080*)
+- - edit the file */policy_manager/config.properties* with your actual hosts IDs (you can read them from OpenNebula UI or from the shell)

 **Description:**
 - Inside the *policy_manager* folder there is a simple backend and fronted implementation of the funcionalities provided by the *resource_management* project.